 - Words with less than 3 alpha-numeric characters are always ignored.

-- By putting double quotes around a set of words, you are telling us to consider the exact words in that exact order without any change.
+- By placing quotation marks around a set of words, you are telling the search tool to consider the exact words in that exact order without any change.

 To get better search results, try using quotes, plus signs and minus signs to modify your search.